Obama Domain: Under the Sakai clan

 Under the Sakai, the domain enjoyed relative peace and stability.
 However, a flood ravaged the domain in 1735 and famine set in, as it did in many other areas at this time.
 The peasants sought aid from their lord, but their cries went unheeded for a long time.
 In 1770, there was a peasant revolt.
 Efforts were made to shore up the domain's finances and to relieve the peasant's suffering, but famine struck again several decades later in 1836.

-The seventh Sakai daimyō, Sakai Takamochi, held a number of important posts within the Tokugawa shogunate, including Osaka jōdai and Kyoto Shoshidai, and the 10th Sakai daimyō, Sakai Takayuki was also Kyoto Shoshidai and a rōjū.
+The seventh Sakai daimyō, Sakai Takamochi, held a number of important posts within the Tokugawa shogunate, including Osaka-jō dai and Kyoto Shoshidai, and the 10th Sakai daimyō, Sakai Takayuki was also Kyoto Shoshidai and a rōjū.